Intestacy Distribution in New Zealand - How Assets Are Divided

 Need Help with Intestacy Matters?

-If you’re dealing with a loved one’s estate where there’s no will, our experienced team can help you navigate the intestacy process in New Zealand.
+If you’re dealing with a loved one’s estate where there’s no will, the administrator must first apply for letters of administration from the High Court.
+Our experienced team can help you navigate the intestacy process in New Zealand.

 Contact us for expert guidance or view our intestacy services.